Table of Contents

 This is non-negotiable.
 Boots that don’t fit cause blisters, restrict movement, and tire your legs.
 A £50 boot that fits perfectly beats a £150 boot that doesn’t.

-For detailed guidance, read our boxing boots fit guide.
+For detailed guidance, read ourhow boxing boots should fitboxing boots fit guide.

 Price Point